-ESA authorization requirements for SAR will be determined at Detail Design, following completion of targeted surveys to confirm species and habitat presence.
-Long-term, landscape-level effects from the highway and intersection improvements are considered negligible with the implementation of the standard and site-specific environmental protection measures and wildlife ecopassage improvements included in this report.
+Authorization requirements for SAR as well as registration under the ECCC Abandoned Nest Registry for Pileated Woodpecker will be determined at Detail Design, following completion of targeted surveys to confirm species and habitat presence.
+Long-term, landscape-level effects from the highway and interchange improvements are considered negligible with the implementation of the standard and site-specific environmental protection measures.

-11.0 References
+9.0 References